dturvene/finite-state-machine/rust_ai/README.md

 subset with varying degrees of success.
 For this paper I selected the free version of [Claude AI] because it seemed to generate good Rust code and I liked the interface.
-In the next phase I will explore AI-assisted Integrated Development Environments (IDEs).
+In the next phase I will explore AI-assisted Integrated Development Environments (IDEs), as opposed to the agentic code I have been creating in this project.

 [Claude AI] uses a browser window with a prompt input area and several buttons for domain-specific prompts.
 One can select a Claude